Andrei-Horia/Sign-Language-Decoder---15-112-Term-Project/README.md

     This file allows other files to access the ImageWriter class

 File 2: Videocapture
-This file records a live video of the user making the sign (I will use the videocapture feature of cv2) I will also display a rectangle on the screen that will indicate the area/box where the user should create the sign.
+&nbsp This file records a live video of the user making the sign (I will use the videocapture feature of cv2) &nbsp I will also display a rectangle on the screen that will indicate the area/box where the user should create the sign.

  The rectangle will have two phases:
   	Phase 1: The user is making the sign which means that the hand is inside the box.
 In this phase the rectangle will have a black border